webbhuset/pipeline/docs/functions/defer.rst

 .. code-block:: php

-    Defer(callable $callback)
+    Defer ( callable $callback )

 Delays construction of the inner function until execution.
 Input is sent to inner function, and output is the output of the inner function.
-This is useful if for example constructing the inner function is resource-intensive.
+Defer is useful if for example constructing the inner function is resource-intensive.

 Parameters